matheo/BlankTheme/src/themes/BlankTheme/docs/LAYOUTS.markdown

 As an example of [YAML subtemplates](http://www.yaml.de/en/documentation/practice/subtemplates.html) there is a example of its use, with the main column at the left, taking the 60% of the total width, and the side columns the other 40%.

-## Full width (fullwidth)
+## Full width (full2col and full3col)

-Is the same 2col except for the multiple use of the containers .page_margins and .page to fill all the width.
+Is the same 2col and 3col templates except for the page structure to fill all the width.

 ---